Eusebius J. Beltran

-Eusebius Joseph Beltran (born August 31, 1934) is an American prelate of the Roman Catholic Church.
-He served as archbishop of the Archdiocese of Oklahoma City in Oklahoma from 1993 until 2010.
-He previously served as bishop of the Diocese of Tulsa in Oklahoma from 1978 to 1992.

-Beltran was ordained in 1960 and did pastoral and curial work in the Archdiocese of Atlanta until 1978.
-He also participated in the Selma to Montgomery marches in 1965 during the civil rights movement.
+Eusebius Joseph Beltran (August 31, 1934 – September 12, 2025) was an American Catholic prelate who served as archbishop of Oklahoma City in Oklahoma from 1993 until 2010.
+He previously served as bishop of Tulsa in Oklahoma from 1978 to 1992.
+Beltran participated in the Selma to Montgomery marches in 1965 during the American civil rights movement.

 Biography

 Early life

 Eusebius Beltran was born on August 31, 1934, in Ashley, Pennsylvania, to Joseph and Helen (née Kozlowski) Beltran.
 His father was a Spanish immigrant and coal miner, who later died of black lung disease.
-The fifth of eight children, Beltran has two siblings who entered the religious life as well; one brother also became a priest and one sister became a nun, taking the religious name Sister Sponsa and working as a missionary in Liberia.
-Eusebius Beltran was raised in Wilkes Barre and attended Marymount School.
+The fifth of eight children, Beltran had two siblings who entered the religious life as well; one brother also became a priest and one sister became a nun, taking the religious name Sister Sponsa and working as a missionary in Liberia.
+Eusebius Beltran was raised in Wilkes Barre, Pennsylvania, and attended Marymount School.
 He took the name Joseph as his confirmation name.

-Beltran's father later moved the family to Georgia in search of employment.
+After Beltran's father contracted black lung disease from working in the mines, he moved the family to Georgia in search of different employment.
 Aspiring to become a missionary, Eusebius Beltran became a seminarian for the Diocese of Savannah following his graduation from high school.
 Beltran returned to Pennsylvania for eight years, studying at St. Charles Borromeo Seminary in Philadelphia.

 Priesthood

 Beltran was ordained to the priesthood by Bishop Francis Hyland on May 14, 1960, for the Diocese of Atlanta.
 Beltran then did pastoral and curial work in the Atlanta diocese (raised to archdiocese in 1962) until 1978.
-He also participated in the Selma to Montgomery marches in 1965 during the civil rights movement.
+He attended the Second Vatican Council sessions in Rome during the early 1960's as a peritus to Archbishop Paul Hallinan.
+He also participated in the Selma to Montgomery marches in 1965 during the American civil rights movement.
+From 1971 to 1978, Beltran served as vicar general for the archdiocese.